 Until this project was constructed, the Tahoe Keys community relied on a mobile generator, which required the electric utility company to deliver and connect the unit during power outages.
 Without power to fill the well, during outages residents lived with water rationing or sometimes no water.
-With a permanent generator onsite backup power will immediately turn on when the utility power goes out.
+With a permanent generator onsite, backup power will immediately begin when the utility power goes out.

 Resourcefulness in Planning and Solving Design Challenges

 The existing drawings for the electrical system were out of date and a site visit was necessary to ensure accuracy of the construction drawings.
 TKPOA also requested assistance to accelerate the installation time frame while minimizing cost.
 We began working with local contractors even before design was complete to obtain quotes immediately while maintaining competition among contractors.

 In order to blend in with the existing switchgear, an enclosure was specified that housed the automatic transfer switch and panelboard with electric circuits.
 This kept the overall electrical gear compact with an almost seamless addition.
 Farr West also worked with the manufacturer to find custom colors for aesthetic value in the surrounding area.

 TKPOA planned to upgrade their SCADA in the future.
 Extra conduits and wiring were installed between the generator and switchgear to minimize any future conduit and wiring work.
 This design will help TKPOA plan for future projects and helped provide cost saving innovations.

 Minimization of Impact on Physical Environment